Art and Food

 Explore the Art and Food ride with the interactive map below.
 Use the + to zoom in and explore the landscape on the trail.
-Click on the orange symbols and the blue route line for more information. ↓
+Click on the orange symbols and the route lines for more information. ↓

 Stoke → Wakefield → Mapua (2 nights) → Motueka → Kaiteriteri (103.5 km)

 The Gentle Cycling Company to Wakefield (22 km)

 An easy flat ride through the tastiest area of the Great Taste Trail on the Rail Route.
 As you cycle the route to Wakefield, you will also pass through Brightwater (14 km), and there are lots of places to detour to on the way.
 This is the wine cycling day, in the densest area of wineries on the whole of the trail.
 The wineries here are small and generally family-owned and some have cafes.
 Stop off for lunch or take a side road to explore the lush, flat countryside.
 The villages of Brightwater and Wakefield are both charming and historic, with their colonial cottages and pretty gardens.
 Wakefield has an interesting little main street, with some interesting historic commercial buildings as well.
 The new Spooners Tunnel section of trail could be added to the route today.
 The new Spooners Tunnel section of trail can be added to the route today.
-This Spooners Tunnel section of trail is due for completion by summer 2018/2019 - please check our news page for more information.
+This Spooners Tunnel section of trail is due for completion by early 2019 - please check our news page for more information.